AmpersandTarski/RAP/RAP4USER/templates/README.md

 ### TABS
 Interface template for a form structure with different tabs.
 For each sub interface a tab is added.
-This template is used best in combination with univalent interface expressions (e.g. `INTERFACE "Test" : univalentExpression BOX <TABS>`), because for each target atom of the expression a complete form (with all tabs) is shown.
+This template is used best in combination with univalent interface expressions (e.g. `INTERFACE Test : univalentExpression BOX <TABS>`), because for each target atom of the expression a complete form (with all tabs) is shown.

 Usage `BOX <TABS attributes*>`